tanvirstreame/musafir/README.md

 Musafir is 3D Game for android platform.
-We were at EATL app contest competition.Me and Biplab Chandra Nag made this game.We were grand finalist of that compitition
+We were at EATL app contest competition.Me and Biplab Chandra Nag made this game.We were grand finalist of that compitition.

 http://eatlapps.com/apps/app_details/201751